-Creating opportunities through football for some of the world's poorest children
+Alumnus, George Maguire is creating opportunities through football for some of the world's poorest children.

 Modern football is a billion-dollar industry, drawing vast swathes of national and international attention.
 Newspapers devote a dozen pages a day to articles on Premier League, and every four years, when the World Cup rolls around, the whole globe goes football mad for a couple of weeks.
 The top tier of footballers are global sensations, earning more in a year than most people will see in a lifetime – they’re national icons and role models, something for the young to look up and aspire to.